xiatingouyang/LinCQA/README.md

 The repository contains the extended version of the paper **LinCQA: Faster Consistent Query Answering with Linear Time Guarantees** and the rewritings of all queries by all CQA systems to reproduce the results in the paper.

+The implementations of LinCQA, improved version of ConQuer, and FastFO are being refactored and will be published by SIGMOD 2023.

 ## Synthetic dataset
 The original SQL queries for the synthetic dataset is stored under
 ```